 Good relationships are triggered by positive thinking, but it’s not the positive thinking or good relationships alone that cause successful life outcomes or achievement of goals.
 It’s the optimal functioning of the brain that makes us smarter that is the cause of our success!

 Simply understanding how the brain works when thinking positive thoughts improved my belief in the power in positive thinking.
-Linking what positive thinking could do to improve my relationships, which in turn could increase my economic opportunities, inspired me to notice my negative thoughts and replace them with positive thoughts consistently.
-As my brain experienced working smarter (more efficiently), I could consciously tap into positive thinking more and more easily, and consistently experience better brain function and problem-solving abilities to reach my goals.
+Linking what positive thinking could do to improve my relationships, which in turn could increase my economic opportunities (the carrot), inspired me to notice my negative thoughts (the stick) and replace them with positive thoughts consistently.
+As my positive brain experienced working smarter (more efficiently), I could consciously tap into positive thinking more and more easily, and consistently experience better brain function and problem-solving abilities to reach my goals.

 Positive thinking works, but there is a formula to it.
 It starts with developing a habit of monitoring your thoughts.
 Then it boils down to thinking enough positive value thoughts to override any given negative thought.
 Let’s review.

 What’s next?
 The 5:1 Override©

 Now that you understand a bit about how positive thinking affects the brain, and how that leads to achieving goals or better life outcomes, it will be easy to apply.
 I’ve taken what the scientists discovered about thinking positively in general, along with using the value words, such as peace, love, trust, calm, etc., and adapted it to creating affirmations that are true for us.
 It absolutely works for me and for those I’ve taught who have tried it and use it.
 Here’s how and when apply it:

 Whenever you feel bad, take note of the thought that caused the bad feeling.
-Then override the negative thought with positive thoughts at a ratio of three or more to one, five to one just to be certain.
+Then override the negative thought with positive thoughts at a ratio of at least three or more to one, five to one just to be certain.
 Think either value words or about the positive truths in your life, or a combination of both.
 This generates a feeling of appreciation for your life, and if you do this often enough, your life will change accordingly!